Update: March 27th, 2023.

-Understand Together is a public support, awareness and information campaign It is aimed at inspiring people from all sections of society to stand together with the 500,000 Irish people whose families have been affected by dementia.
+Understand Together is a public support, awareness and information campaign.
+It aims to inspire people from all sections of society to stand together with the 500,000 Irish people whose families have been affected by dementia.

 The ASI is a key partner of the campaign.

-The campaign aims to weave a connecting thread through all the vital and committed local services that are already in place in Ireland and to make them easier to find and understand.
+The campaign aims to weave a connecting thread through all the vital and committed local services already in place in Ireland and make them easier to find and understand.
 As well as the website www.understandtogether.ie, the campaign has used advertising and the media to increase awareness.

 1. To increase awareness of dementia and its impact on individuals, families and communities.